pypa/twine/README.rst

 ----------------------

-The biggest reason to use twine is that it securely authenticates you to PyPI over HTTPS using a verified connection while ``python setup.py upload`` `uses HTTP and exposes your credentials <http://bugs.python.org/issue12226>`_.
-This means anytime you use it you expose your username and password to being sniffed.
+The biggest reason to use twine is that it securely authenticates you to PyPI over HTTPS using a verified connection while ``python setup.py upload`` `only recently stopped using HTTP <http://bugs.python.org/issue12226>`_ in Python 2.7.9+ and Python 3.2+.
+This means anytime you use ``python setup.py upload`` with an older Python version, you expose your username and password to being easily sniffed.
 Twine uses only verified TLS to upload to PyPI protecting your credentials from theft.

 Secondly it allows you to precreate your distribution files.